Stormy conditions leave thousands stranded at Burning Man Festival

 The close-to-an-inch of precipitation created mud-bath-like conditions in Nevada's Black Rock Desert where the annual event takes place.

-In a statement on its website, the Burning Man Organization said access to the site is closed until further notice.
-Only emergency vehicles are being allowed to pass.
+In an update on X (formerly Twitter), the Burning Man Organization said access into and out of the site is closed for the remainder of the event.
+Only emergency vehicles are being allowed to pass, the organization said in a statement.

 "Conserve food, water, and fuel, and shelter in a warm, safe space," the statement urged those stuck in the desert.